Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 ## Set and get options about the TTS engine

-To set and get the options about the TTS engine:
+To set and get the options about the TTS engine, follow the steps below:

-- Set the credential.
+- Set the credential

   The credential is a key used to verify the authorization when using the TTS engine.
 The necessity of the credential depends on the engine.
 If the engine requests the credential, you can set it using the `tts_set_credential()` function: